neuvector/docs/user/pages/05.policy/07.filerules/docs.md

 If other special mitigations, responses, or alerts are desired for File System Violations, a Response Rule can be created.
 See the example below and the section Run-Time Security Policy -> Response Rules for more details.

 ![FileResponse](file-response1.png)

+###Split Mode File Protections
+Container Groups can have Process/File rules in a different mode than Network rules, as described [here](/policy/modes#split-policy-mode).